cepdnaclk/e17-3yp-remote-billiard/README.md

 “Remote-Billiard” is a project which provides usual Billiard game experience via online platform.Not all the players could be in the same place to play a billiard game now a days.
 Project “Remote-Billiard” solves this problem.
 Players can play their game physically at their own places individually.

 ## Problems
+-Busy schedules
+-Unreachable distances between players
+-Pandemic situation
+-Online billiard games do not provide the expected physical experience.
+-Online games do not help to improve the required skills.

 ## Soution
+Allows players to play the same pool game while being at different locations.After one player plays a shot, the ball arrangement of the board is captured and this image is then processed and is projected onto the next players’ pool board.
+Then this player will arrange the balls according to the projected image and will start playing his shot.